Sienci-Labs/gsender/README.md

 - In cases where AXS not parsed by controller for grblHAL, default to counting position values reported by firmware.
 - $G types in console now correctly echoes the response in the console instead of being swallowed by the backend.
 - Added new config option - portrait macro bar - which adds usable macros at the bottom of the screen in portrait mode
+- Update styling on next button and text in dark mode in Acessorry Install wizards

 ### 1.6.3 (July 23, 2026)
 - Added LongMill MK3 profiles.